kris71990/lang-flashcards/front-end/README.md

 - `CardView`
   - Main flashcard component
   - Displays a flashcard section and a language info section
-  - Flashcard section allows user to cycle through words, tracks user score, shows hints, and provides function to add more words via `WordForm`
+  - Flashcard section allows user to cycle through words, tracks user score, shows hints, and provides function to add more words via `WordForm`, or edit via `EditForm`

 - `WordForm`
   - Adds words to a language